redmictian/tablecheck-2020-general-engineering-assignment/README.md

 https://myassignment.mydomain.com/
 ```

 We will test your code by visiting the URL in that file and the /links endpoint as well.
-In the above example we would test https://myassignment.mydomain.com/ and https://myassignment.mydomain.com/links .
+In the above example we would test https://myassignment.mydomain.com/ and https://myassignment.mydomain.com/links.

 ### Extra Credit
 1. Provide social links

 Remove the `display: none` style from `div#social`, and add any number of social links as children to the container.
 The children of this container should be `a` links, with `svg` icons as the children of those links.
-For example SVGs, use https://simpleicons.org.
+For example SVGs, try using https://simpleicons.org, though you're welcome to use whichever service you prefer.

 ```js
 <div id="links">